Getting Started

 Finally other jobs generate events as they are run; you can have yours run

-when another job stops by using stopped job.
-The
+when another job stops by using stopped job

-start on startup start on runlevel 2 start on runlevel 3 start on stopped rcS start on started tty1
+start on startup start on runlevel [23] start on stopped rcS start on started tty1

 console